ahmetengin/Ada-Stargate/docs/ADA_OPERATIONAL_BLUEPRINT.md

 Ada was not born from a business plan.
 It was born from a dream.

-The dream was not to build a marina management system, but to create a single, perfect vessel: **`ada.sea.phisedelia`**, the legendary ex-Mapfre VO65.
+The dream was not to build a marina management system, but to create a single, perfect vessel: **`ada.sea.phisedelia`**, the legendary **ex-Mapfre VO65 Racing Yacht**.

 To give *Phisedelia* a voice, she needed a world that could understand her.
 To give her a perfect home, an intelligent marina (`ada.marina`) had to be imagined.
 To ensure her voyages were seamless, a network of services (`ada.travel`, `ada.restaurant`, `ada.technic`) had to be born.